DenaJGibbon/gibbonNetR/paper/paper.md

 ## *Transfer learning*

 Training deep learning models generally requires a large amount of training data and substantial computing resources.
-Transfer learning is an approach wherein the architecture of a pretrained CNN (which is generally trained on a very large dataset) is applied to a new classification problem.
+Transfer learning is an approach wherein the architecture of a pre-trained CNN (which is generally trained on a very large dataset) is applied to a new classification problem.
 For example, CNNs trained on the ImageNet dataset of \> 1 million images [@deng2009] such as ResNet have been applied to automated detection/classification of primate and bird species from PAM data [@dufourq2022; @ruan2022].
 Generally, very few practitioners train a CNN from scratch, and there are two common approaches for transfer learning.
 The first option is to use the CNN as a feature extractor, and train only the last classification layer.
 The second option is known as 'fine-tuning', where instead of initializing a neural network with random weights, the initialization is done using the pre-trained network.
 Using these pre-trained weights are valuable because the model has already learned useful feature representations [@pytorch_quantized_transfer_learning].
 Both approaches require substantially less computing power than training from scratch.
 The functions in the 'gibbonNetR' package allow users to train models using both types of transfer learning.

 ## State of the field